Registration and User Account

 Nomador proposes a badge system when it comes to house-sitting feedback.
 As people get more experienced in house-sitting, they build up their profiles and express them symbolically (Perfect House-Keeper, Green Fingers, Pet Lover).
 Profiles such as these are easy to compare and contrast and avoid the need for making value judgments, which can be misleading.

 Written endorsements (free text descriptions) may also be delivered after a house-sit.
-Subscribers to Trust Option can display them on their profile
+Subscribers to the Confidence Option can display them on their profile.

 Of course, an unsatisfactory house-sitting experience can be reported to Nomador community moderators, who are able to investigate and take action.